Trustworthy AI Inference Systems: An Industry Research View: Tail and Headwinds

 \section{Tail and Headwinds}

-In this section, we highlight catalysts and challenges for the real-world deployment of trustworthy AI inference systems.
-The discussion articulates the elements of an AI inference system, roughly organized in the following categories: application, software, infrastructure, and hardware.
+In this section, we highlight catalysts and design challenges for the real-world deployment of trustworthy AI inference systems.
+The discussion articulates the elements of an AI inference system, roughly organized in the categories application, software, infrastructure, and hardware.

-\tsparagraph{Application} In the application category, vision and specifically face recognition technologies are mainstream.
+\paragraph{Application} In the application category, vision and specifically face recognition technologies are mainstream.
 In the private sector, one of the most impactful events for business innovation is the approval and adoption of AI for medical and diagnostic applications (e.g., the FDA green-lighting AI-as-a-medical-device~\cite{fda_ai}).
 Additionally, early commercial applications are taking off in security, retail, and consumer electronics, in which face recognition is quickly becoming a dominant form of biometric authentication.
 In the public sector, however, there is strong opposition for the deployment of face recognition technologies for surveillance-related applications, as indicated by the slowdown of the US Department of Homeland Security projects~\cite{tc}.
-Even Amazon.com, Inc., Microsoft, and International Business Machine Corp.
-(IBM) recently decided to hold off the commercialization of their face recognition technologies due to privacy and other societal concerns~\cite{face_rec}.
-Even though it is clear that the ability to compute on encrypted data should be technically sufficient to address the privacy concerns, meaningful adoption of cryptographic privacy technologies needs other developments than just technology.
+Even Amazon, Microsoft, and IBM recently decided to limit the commercialization of their face recognition technologies due to privacy and other societal concerns~\cite{face_rec,microsoft_facerec}.
+Though it is clear that the ability to compute on encrypted data should be technically sufficient to address the privacy concerns, meaningful adoption of cryptographic privacy technologies needs other developments than just technology. \emph{Other humanity disciplines} are needed to understand the interaction with humans.
 In particular, both customers and institutions must have a thorough understanding of privacy technologies via educational paths, and agreements on the use of such technologies via the establishment of standards and best practices.
+Relevant new challenges have recently been identified~\cite{agrawal2021exploring}.